Restorative Communication Practices and Nature Immersion

 "It (The Circle) is a great and innovative tool for learning and solving problems.
 It allows everyone to have an equal opportunity to have a voice and opinion equal to everyone else in the Circle.
 It also does something else, sometimes overlooked that may even be considered more important.
 It makes people become listeners."-- Greg Lewis

 The Circle is an operational symbol of inclusion, intentional communication, emergence, equality and community.
 The circle setting establishes respectful guidelines and expectations to create a safe relational space and place where participants can talk openly.
-Educators are inspired to set goals to immerse regular restorative practices in their classrooms.
+Educators are inspired to set goals to immerse regular restorative practices in their classrooms (for their indoor and outdoor classroom).

 i.
 Educators collaborate to find ways to encourage their colleagues and students to identify, process and express emotions and needs with others in the restorative circle format.